MathewRosillo/CS25/README.md

 Main

-An instnce of BankAccount is created
+An instance of BankAccount is created
 A deposit of $100 is then made followed by two purchases.
 At the end the final balance is displayed.